Welcome to the 3DF Zephyr tutorial series.

-As you can see, for each you point there will be listed its position (4), orientation (5) and time (6).
-You can delete each points (or manually edit those properties) by right clicking on the keypoint you want to edit.
+As you can see, for each you point there will be listed its name (4) and time (5).
+You can delete each point (or manually edit those properties) by right-clicking on the keypoint you want to edit.

 Keep adding points around the reconstructed model.

 It’s not mandatory to have an animation that can be played in a loop.
 But what if we want to create one?

 In order to smoothly loop our animation, we must have the last frame of our animation to be exactly the same as the first one.
 Righ click on the first keypoint added (6) and in the context menu that will pop up, left click “Move Here” (7).

 You will be taken to the first keyframe position.
 Just click again the “Add current Position” button (2) and that’s it!
 Click on the “Play Animation” button (8) to preview your animation.

 When you’re happy with the path the cameras are following, proceed to step 4!

 We’re almost ready to create our movie file.
 But there a few other tools that can help us tuning the animation timing.

 You can toggle the “show keyframe” button (9) to view/hide the path of the animation as well as the position of the keyframes (rendered in yellow in the scene).

 If you are not happy with the speed of the animation, you don’t have to manually set the time for each keypoint: just change the total animation time value in the “Duration” tab (10).